Is The Browser’s User Agent String Still Relevant?

 If you can’t depend on or trust the UA string to detect the browser, then why use it in this way?
 A better question to ask is: why do you want to identify the browser?

 If you are looking to avoid a specific browser or avoid a bug, there is another way.
 Most questions can be answered with feature detection.
 Even older browsers that may not support your current features now will catch up eventually.

 Feature detection tells developers if the specific feature they want (or want to avoid) is present.
 Feature detection should not be used if the true reason for your search is straightforward browser detection.

 But, if you’re identifying the browser to look for the elements or questions we talked about above, then this way works better.

 Instead of depending on the user agent string to find the browser, developers should use feature detection if necessary.
 The site modernizr.com is an example that reads the shortcomings between browsers.

 - A collection of superfast tests will run while the webpage is loading

 - The results of these tests tell you how to tailor the experience to the user

 By giving information about the different feature sets, developers can be sure to take advantage of the functionality the latest browser updates allow.
 The developer still supports older browsers by creating a tiered user experience because it is easier to write conditional Java and CSS.
 It’s a win-win.

 A long time ago, the user agent string could tell you what browser was being used.
 This is not the case today.
 The user agent string model is now unreliable and browsers such as Spartan purposely hide their user agent string.
 Mobile browsers can be very difficult to detect using this method.
-A better way to detect is through the features your users have with their browser.
-Use a site like modernizr.com to detect features and customize your users’ experience by offering a tiered experience and not missing out on the features a newer browser update may be allowing to you.
+A better way to detect is through the features your users have with their browsers.
+Use a site like modernizr.com to detect features and customize your users’ experience by offering a tiered experience and not missing out on the features a newer browser update may be allowing you.